jeremyjbowers/django-autocomplete/README.md

 Warning: wapo-django-autocomplete is probably broken
 -----------------------------------------------------
+EDIT: This appears to be working, according to the good folks at the Spokeman-Review.

 I won't know for sure if this is working for a little while.
 If you're installing this, you're probably either me or crazy.

 Code